During his lifetime, John Maynard Keynes achieved fame as the world's foremost economist.

 John Maynard Keynes

+John Maynard Keynes lived through a turbulent period of British history.
 He was born in 1883, a subject of Queen Victoria.
 He died in 1946, having lived through the Boer War, both World Wars, and a worldwide economic depression.
+His career timeline makes fascinating reading.

 Keynes and Investing

-Keynes's Chest Fund grew fivefold - a remarkable performance given that the UK stock market fell fifteen percent in the same period.
+In an eighteen-year period encompassing the Great Depression and World War 2, Keynes’s Chest Fund grew fivefold – a remarkable performance given that the UK stock market fell fifteen percent in the same period.

 Keynesian Economics

 Keynes, the economist, is best known for his proposal that when national economies suffer a downturn, governments should borrow and spend money to boost economic activity.
+Part of the proceeds of the resulting economic growth should then be used to repay the debt.

 War Settlements

-History vindicated his position when Germany's economic collapse bred extremist groups, leading, ultimately, to WW 2.
+Keynes played a vital role in the economic settlements implemented after World Wars 1 and 2.
+He fervently opposed the severe reparations imposed on Germany after WW 1.
+History vindicated his position when Germany’s economic collapse bred extremist groups, leading, ultimately, to WW 2.